 Schildkraut, Deborah J., Jeffrey M. Berry, and James M. Glaser.
 2020.
 “Public Opinion about Federalism during the Coronavirus Pandemic.”
 Data for Progress.
 May 4, 2020. https://www.dataforprogress.org/blog/5/4/public-opinion-federalism.

 Sheehan, Colleen A. "The Politics of Public Opinion: James Madison's "Notes on Government."
 The William and Mary Quarterly 49, no. 4 (1992): 609-27. doi:10.2307/2947174. https://www.jstor.org/stable/2947174?seq=1

 Vavreck, Lynn.
 "The Long Decline of Trust in Government, and Why That Can Be Patriotic."
 New York Times, July 3, 2015. https://www.nytimes.com/2015/07/04/upshot/the-long-decline-of-trust-in-government-and-why-that-can-be-patriotic.html

 Shifts in public opinion are critical to measure, monitor, and understand.
-This is true especially in the American system, where public opinion data shows that American confidence and loyalty in their institutions are fundamentally related to how responsibilities are assigned at different levels of government.
+This is true especially in the American system where public opinion data shows that American confidence and loyalty in their institutions are fundamentally related to how responsibilities are assigned at different levels of government.
 Trust and Confidence, however, are only one part of the story of the way in which Americans have seemingly lost faith in their governmental institutions.
-Americans also have strong, clear federalism beliefs when it comes to efficiency and responsiveness.
-We recommend readers to take a look at our Effectiveness and Responsiveness Dashboard, found here.
+Americans also have strong, clear federalism beliefs when it comes to efficiency and responsiveness (for an example of this, see this article by Gallup).